Frequently Asked Questions (FAQ)

 For wireless connectivity the student will need a computer with a compatible wireless network card.

 Additional software requirements must be met as outlined in the Software section.
 For more information about connecting to our network please visit the page linked below.

 Yes.
 There is one connection (Ethernet 10/100Mbps) per bed in each dorm room.
 All network jacks on campus are orange in color.

 Messaging programs may be used.
 However, support for these applications is limited.

 Yes.
 Wireless Internet access is provided at various locations throughout each campus.
-Please visit the Wireless Internet section of the Internet Access page for details.
+Please visit the page below for details.